Become an aid worker abroad

 An audiovisual expert must master both photography and video production (e.g. filming, editing, sound production and post-editing of images).
 Most tasks at the FCU include video production.
 We value the ability to experiment with and innovate new concepts (incl. on different social media platforms) and produce high-quality material even on a tight schedule.

-Communications professionals must produce journalistic content at least in Finnish and English, plan and target communications as well as utilise social media.
+Communication professionals must produce journalistic content at least in Finnish and English, plan and target communication as well as utilise social media.
 Experience of working in a newsroom and publishing across multiple channels are considered assets.
-We value the ability to plan and execute communications training as well as photography and manuscript writing skills.
+We value the ability to plan and execute communication training as well as photography and manuscript writing skills.

 We are looking for experts in public health, global health and disaster preparedness for long-term development cooperation work.
 They should have experience in community-level development cooperation projects and be familiar with global development issues at large.
 In long-term projects there is also a need for financial administration professionals.
 Development cooperation and financial administration professionals for long-term projects are also sought through open recruitment.